 “Victims in their program who went through the counseling and went through the support ... none of them came back to the hospital with a new episode of violence,” Powderly said.
 “Whereas those who were not participating, there were actually deaths.”

 Children's Hospital President Joan Magruder said funds from the project will help extend existing violence prevention resources to adults.

 New Orleans, Baltimore and Boston have implemented violence-prevention programs, but the collaboration among St. Louis hospitals and universities is the first of its scale, Powderly said.
 Health professionals also expect the project will lower hospital costs and close health service disparities among residents across the city.

 The 2014 shooting death of Chelsea Harris, 16, launched discussions at Washington University that led to initiating the program.
 Harris was the mentee of Washington University Chancellor Mark Wrighton’s wife, Risa Zwerling Wrighton.

-Mark Wrighton called the program “crucial” to interruption a cycle of violence in the region.
+Mark Wrighton called the program “crucial” to interrupting a cycle of violence in the region.

 “This kind of program is a wonderful example of the power and impact of research universities and hospitals, working together to face head-on one of America’s greatest public health challenges,” he said.

 Ashley Lisenby is part of the public radio collaborative “Sharing America,” covering the intersection of race, identity and culture.
 This new initiative, funded by the Corporation for Public Broadcasting, includes reporters in Hartford, St. Louis, Kansas City, and Portland (Oregon).
 Follow Ashley on Twitter @aadlisenby.